RKDGU/HTTQPlayBack/README.md

 # HTTQPlayBack
-Glitchhunting and TAS tool for Hype The Time Quest.
-This tool can record and playback inputs frameperfectly.
+HTTQ PlayBack a tool to live record, edit and playback frameperfect inputs.
+Useful for Glitchhunting and potential TAS

 Used Librarys:
 https://github.com/GregsStack/InputSimulatorStandard